chenggroup/ai2-kit_doc/doc/manual/proton-transfer.md

 ## Introduction

-The proton transfer analysis toolkit is a set of commands and Python functions to analyze proton transfer events in a trajectory file {cite}`yan2023tracking`.
+The proton transfer analysis toolkit is a set of commands and Python functions to analyze proton transfer events in a trajectory file.

 ## Usage